carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

 ---

 This is a story inspired by [CloudBees CI feature comparison](https://docs.cloudbees.com/docs/cloudbees-ci/latest/feature-definition).
+Technology integration choices cover the most common use cases based on the [Jenkins Stats](https://stats.jenkins.io/) and my experience working with customers but you can extend to your technology stack thanks to the 1800+ community-contributed Jenkins plugins (see [Jenkins Plugins Index](https://plugins.jenkins.io/).

 ## Jenkins CI: Starting with the Open Source offering